-When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This Is Season 13?
+When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This is Season 13?

-Season 13 of the Discovery Channel’s Deadliest Catch is starting on April 11.
+Season 13 of the Deadliest Catch is starting on April 11 on the Discovery Channel.
 Is Captain Sig Hansen returning to fish after his heart attack?
 What tradition do the captains continue year after year?
 Could lucky season number 13 challenge the Deadliest Catch star’s superstitions?

 Starting with what could be the biggest obstacle for the highly superstitious sailors this season is the number 13.
-Yes, these fishermen who work the deadliest job in the world might feel superstitious about this 13th season of Deadliest Catch.
-Both Captain Keith and Captain Sig have weighed in on their feelings about this being Season 13 of the popular Discovery Channel show.
+Yes, these fishermen who work the deadliest job in the world may be feeling superstitious about this thirteenth season of Deadliest Catch.
+Both Captain Keith and Captain Sig have weighed in on their feelings about this being season number 13 of the popular Discovery Channel show.

-Sig starts the superstitious 13 conversation by declaring, “Thirteen!
+Sig starts the superstitious 13 conversation by declaring “Thirteen!
 Not a lucky number.”
 Yet, it is Captain Keith Colburn of the Wizard that explains how the fishermen go out of their way to avoid saying “13” on the boat any chance they get!

 “It’s season 13 of Deadliest Catch.
 I don’t like that number.
 We’re superstitious by nature– we try not to use the number 13.
 I’m saying it right now cause I’m not on the boat.
 On deck if they give me a count they won’t give me that number they’ll give me ’12 + 1.'”